Center for Developmental and Molecular Biology

 Center for Genetic Improvement of Livestock

-This Center was formed on July 1, 1992 through the support of the COEP.
-Research in the Center includes:
+The Center for Genetic Improvement of Livestock (CGIL) was formed on July 1, 1992 through the support of the Utah Centers of Excellence Program (COEP).
+Research in the CGIL includes:

-- Identification of a genetic marker for the callipyge gene.
-A genetic marker for this locus has been identified by Dr. Noelle Cockett, a researcher within the Center.
+- Identification of a genetic marker for the callipyge gene: A genetic marker for this locus has been identified by Dr. Noelle Cockett, a researcher within the CGIL.
 A genetic test using these markers is about 97% accurate in determining an animal's genotype for the heavy muscling gene.
 Development of a commercially available genetic marker test is ongoing.

-- Embryo cloning of callipyge animals.
-Once superior callipyge animals are identified using the Center's genetic markers, they will be rapidly multiplied using embryo cloning techniques, as directed by Dr. Ken White.
-Combining genetic technologies of genetic markers and embryo cloning will allow the Center to provide Utah sheep producers with animals that produce meat more efficiently and have desirable carcass characteristics.
+- Embryo cloning of callipyge animals: Once superior callipyge animals are identified using the Center's genetic markers, they will be rapidly multiplied using embryo cloning techniques, as directed by Dr. Ken White.
+Combining genetic technologies of genetic markers and embryo cloning will allow the CGIL to provide Utah sheep producers with animals that produce meat more efficiently and have desirable carcass characteristics.

 Director of the CGIL is Noelle E. Cockett of the ADVS Department.

 Co-principal Investigator is Kenneth L. White.

 Other faculty members include; Dr. Lee Rickfords, Dr. Kara Thornton-Kurth, and Dr. Matthew Garcia.